 The Wakeful Wanderer's Guide to New New England & Beyond

-a post-apocalyptic, cyber-bohemian adventure novel by Jim Infantino
+a post-capitalism, post-cataclysm, cyber-hippie sci-fi novel by Jim Infantino

 In the parlor of the Lester Sunshine Inn, up the Hudson from the flooded remains of lower Manhattan, a man named Marto plans a unicycle ride through scenic New New England.
 Marto is a post-apocalyptic travel writer with a head full of implants.
 He live-posts his experiences to his fans, adding his own cheerleading style of historical and cultural context to the mix.
 His interconnected followers rarely go anywhere, preferring to view the world remotely, making Marto a curiosity.